Featuring Hanhwa Aqua Planet on Jeju Island

 HONOLULU TO SEOUL

 Our tour commences this morning when we assemble at the airport for baggage check-in procedures.
-We will depart Honolulu on a direct flight to Seoul, the capital and largest city of South Korea.
+We will depart Honolulu on Korean Airlines on a direct flight to Seoul, the capital and largest city of South Korea.
 A meal will be served on board the flight.

 ARRIVE SEOUL (D)

 We'll arrive at the Incheon International Airport in the late afternoon.
 After completing entry and customs formalities, we'll proceed to a local restaurant to enjoy a delicious welcome dinner.
-We'll transfer to our fabulous hotel in Seoul to check-in for two nights.
+After dinner, we'll transfer to check-in for two nights at our fabulous hotel in Seoul.

 Accommodations at SEOUL LOTTE WORLD HOTEL or similar

 Enjoy a full day of sightseeing in this exciting metropolitan city.
 We'll visit Gyeongbokgung Palace, the largest and grandest of the five royal palaces built during the Joseon Dynasty.
 Time permitting, we may have a chance to see the reenactment of the Changing of the Royal Guard and the Patrol Ritual.
 Located on the palace grounds is the National Folk Museum where you will learn about the history and traditional culture of the Korean people.
-We'll drive by to view Cheongwadae (The Blue House), the executive office and official residence of the President of the Republic of Korea.
+We'll drive by Cheongwadae (The Blue House) to view the executive office and official residence of the President of the Republic of Korea.
 Named for its blue-tiled roofs, Cheongwadae is a complex of many traditional-styled buildings, including the Presidential Residence.
 Standing high on Mt.
 Namsan, N Seoul Tower was constructed as Korea's first signal tower, providing video and audio signals to the metropolitan area and has now become a symbolic landmark of Seoul.
-Weather permitting, enjoy a breathtaking view of the city from the observation deck.
-A scene of the popular Korean drama "Beautiful Days" was filmed in the pavilion located adjacent to the tower.
+Weather permitting, enjoy a breathtaking view of the city and the surrounding area from the observation deck.
+A scene from the popular Korean drama "Beautiful Days" was filmed in the pavilion located adjacent to the tower.
 We'll experience the traditional culture of Korea in Insadong, an area popular for antiques, traditional craft shops, ceramics, and art galleries.
-The main street is vehicle-free and vendors are set up along the streets peddling their antiques, accessories, and artworks.
-Enjoy a visit to the Food and Culture Academy - an educational institution of culinary culture where you'll gain a greater insight into traditional Korean foods and culture.
-You'll also experience the fun of making kim chi.
+The main street is vehicle-free and vendors are set up along the streets peddling their wares.

 Accommodations at SEOUL LOTTE WORLD HOTEL or similar